hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/instructions/readme.md

     A[Instruction String] --> B(No Algorithm);
 ```

 This is a very basic mermaid diagram.
 It shows a single string (A) and the lack of a complex algorithm or data processing (B).
-There are no dependencies to illustrate since there's no code.
+There are no dependencies to illuStarte since there's no code.

 ## <explanation>